Skip to main content

 Sugar kelp being moved into the sea

-After seven weeks on land, our sugar kelp is now being put into the sea.
-The goal is for it to reach a weight of 300 tonnes by the time it is harvested in May 2022.
+After about 4–6 weeks on land, our sugar kelp and winged kelp is now being put into the sea.
+The kelp has the potential to reach a weight of 240 tonnes by the time it is harvested in April 2025.

 Work on putting out this year’s crop of kelp has begun.
 Finally, the water is cold enough for the other organisms that grew on the sugar kelp, and which represent a threat to it, to be less dominant.